 While depression, emotional turmoil, and terminal illness are top on the list of factors for inadequate sleep, consumption of caffeine-rich food before sleep has also been held culprit (1).

 So, why does eating chocolate before bed make me stay awake?
 It is because the caffeine you have ingested stimulates your brain and prevents it from shutting down even though you have gotten into bed.
-To avoid going through this, stop eating foods with caffeine a few hours before you sleep (1).
+To avoid going through this, stop eating foods or drinking beverages with caffeine at least a few hours before you sleep (1).

 Eating chocolate before bed gives nightmares.
 If you have ever fallen asleep only to wake up in a sweaty jolt because you saw yourself falling from the sky or cliff, it might be time to reconsider what you are eating.
 Nightmares can take the form of different scenarios, but the bottom line is that they get you frightened.